danieldeutsch/repro/models/kryscinski2019/Readme.md

 See [here](https://github.com/danieldeutsch/repro/actions/runs/1099154015)
 - [ ] Correctness unit tests pass
 No examples provided in the original repo
-- [ ] Model runs on full test dataset
+- [x] Model runs on full test dataset
-Not tested
+See our reproducibility experiment [here](experiments/reproduce-results/Readme.md)
-- [ ] Predictions approximately replicate results reported in the paper
+- [x] Predictions approximately replicate results reported in the paper
-Not tested
+See our reproducibility experiment [here](experiments/reproduce-results/Readme.md)
 - [ ] Predictions exactly replicate results reported in the paper
 Not tested